-- 3 The General Administration program is made up of administrative costs including labour - 4 and benefits for the corporate, finance, regulatory, supply chain departments, IT and HR - 5 departments, office and general supplies, repairs and maintenance, materials, training - 6 costs, contractor costs, communication costs such as telephone, bank charges and - 7 corporate and employee memberships. - 8 There were three major changes in this program from 2021 OEB Approved to 2026.
+- The General Administration program is made up of administrative costs including labour and benefits for the corporate, finance, regulatory, supply chain departments, IT and HR departments, office and general supplies, repairs and maintenance, materials, training - 6 costs, contractor costs, communication costs such as telephone, bank charges and - 7 corporate and employee memberships. - 8 There were three major changes in this program from 2021 OEB Approved to 2026.
 First, - 9 in 2021 and 2022, there was significant turnover in the corporate and finance - departments.
 Then, in 2023 a new executive team was established.
-Finally, a new - 11 regulatory department was formed in 2024, transferring several staff from the Finance - department and creating a new executive position, Director of Regulatory & Commercial - 13 Affairs. - 14 Creation of the new executive team and regulatory department involved movement of - 15 several positions from other departments into the corporate department, specifically: - Chief Financial Officer role (Corporate Controller, then VP of Finance in 2021-2022) - 18 Director of People & Culture (for - Director of People & Culture (formerly Director of Human Resources) - Director of Communications & Marketing - There were also other new executive roles created to support modernization and growth - 21 as an organization, including:
+Finally, a new - 11 regulatory department was formed in 2024, transferring several staff from the Finance - department and creating a new executive position, Director of Regulatory & Commercial - 13 Affairs.

+- 14 Creation of the new executive team and regulatory department involved movement of - 15 several positions from other departments into the corporate department, specifically: - Chief Financial Officer role (Corporate Controller, then VP of Finance in 2021 2022) - Director of People & Culture (formerly Director of Human Resources) - Director of Communications & Marketing - There were also other new executive roles created to support modernization and growth - as an organization, including: